 He seemed to grow ever younger, becoming more and more the poet he had always been, with a talent which had no doubt been inhibited by the burden of promoting the work of others, and having the impossible task of transmitting the fruits of an incredibly talented generation … to a largely ignorant public through a largely hostile medium.

-Nevertheless, the nature of Bruce’s work for the BBC meant that he developed a network of acquaintances with many figures in the arts world, including poets, painters and actors.
+Nevertheless, the nature of Bruce’s work for the BBC meant that he developed a network of acquaintances with many figures in the arts world, be they poets, painters or actors.
 His place may have been in the ‘second wave’ of the Scottish literary renaissance, that flowering of poetic talent nourished frequently by the pubs in Edinburgh’s Rose Street, but he was not really of that coterie, being a less bohemian personality, and his poetry being independent of any movement.
-In an interview in Chapman 100-101(2002) he said: ‘I worked in a different way.
+In an interview for Chapman (100-101, 2002) he said: ‘I worked in a different way.
 I felt that my vision was universal and didn’t belong to cause or creed.’
-His friendships with artists bore fruit in several collaborations: Woman of the North Sea, an artist’s book produced in 2001 with John Bellany, and a volume of haiku – a late enthusiasm – illustrated by the watercolours of Elizabeth Blackadder.
+His friendships with artists bore fruit in several collaborations: Woman of the North Sea, an artist’s book produced in 2001 with John Bellany RA, and a volume of haiku – a late enthusiasm – illustrated with the watercolours of Elizabeth Blackadder RA.

 As his poetry reached out in later years to explore the wider world and more emotive themes, the language remained pared down, and the sea-scapes of Scotland were revisited; Bruce considered ‘Cliff Face Erosion’ of 1988 to be a key poem.
 The enduring timelessness of stones and rocks is a frequent theme.
 ‘Elizabeth Polishing an Agate’ is one of several poems to his beloved wife; the Bruces were married for fifty-nine years, and he wrote many poems for and about his family.